James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 A majority of Alten paintings are signed, however some are not.
 It cannot be assumed that if the

-family accounts in which it has been said that Mathias sometimes simply forgot to apply his signature,
+accounts in which it has been said that Mathias sometimes simply forgot to apply his signature, and

 The paintings in this catalogue have been dated in two ways.
 First, Alten frequently inscribed dates

-about 1921.
+1921.
 After that year, with the exception of portraits, he rarely dated his work.
-The thought
+The thought has been

-time he recognized that potential buyers of his work were most interested in collecting his very latest
+recognized that potential buyers of his work were most interested in collecting his very latest and

-best work.
-Visitors at his exhibitions seeing work that was dated perhaps a year or two prior, might
+Visitors at his exhibitions seeing work that was dated perhaps a year or two prior, might have been

-that for some reason previous buyers had decided to not to purchase a particular painting, and therefore
+reason previous buyers had decided to not to purchase a particular painting, and therefore the work

-have been his best.
-Although that thinking was likely flawed, Alten seems to have then decided to eliminate
+best.
+Although that thinking was likely flawed, Alten seems to have then decided to eliminate inscribing

 Although the elimination of dates on his canvases probably helped with sales, it has caused problems